4 Fun Plural Noun Activities for Adult ESL

 This video focuses on the add -es rule as compared to just adding -s, but she includes a bit for adding -o.
 You might decide to tell the student(s) assigned to this video to ignore that part.

-SIngular and Plural Nouns by Shaw English Online
+Singular and Plural Nouns by Shaw English Online

 (14 minutes) April 30, 2018